 MS in Biomedical Visualization

-Our MS in Biomedical Visualization—which we affectionately call BVIS—is the largest and second-oldest of four accredited programs of its kind in North America.
+The MS in Biomedical Visualization—which we affectionately call BVIS (Bee-Viz)—is the second-oldest and one of only five accredited programs of its kind in North America.
 With a curriculum at the cutting edge of science and technology, we attract candidates from among the life sciences, healthcare, fine and applied arts, and computer science.
 Our students become highly-skilled science visualization specialists in medical illustration, animation, interactive media, gaming, haptics, and virtual and augmented reality, working on the frontiers of discovery.

-BVIS integrates medicine, life science, communication technology, visual learning, education science, research and artistic training.
-We collaborate with Medicine, Bioengineering and other departments at UIC, one of the nation’s leading health research universities.
-Our close relationships with other Chicago medical universities, professional medical societies, medical advertising agencies, pharmaceutical companies, museums, animation studios and software companies give our students real-world, hands-on experience.
+For 100 years, BVIS has been integrating medicine, life science, communication, technology, visual learning, research, artistic training, and more.
+We collaborate with numerous departments and colleges at UIC, as well as many of the other reputable Chicago Universities.
+Our close relationships with other medical programs, professional medical societies, medical advertising agencies, pharmaceutical companies, museums, animation studios and software companies give our students real-world, hands-on experience.

 Content Section